-For some, climate-change skepticism means refusing to believe what is asserted in the consensus view of scientists.
-This view appears to be eroding, and as of now even a strong majority of U.S. citizens report to pollsters that they are convinced about the reality of global warming.
-But this amounts to only the first baby-step towards a conviction that policies and actions robust enough to bring about an end to rising GHG emissions will be supported.
-Unlike a belief in the credibility of climate science, a conviction that robust action of this kind is not only desirable but necessary means that citizens must pay the full economic and social costs required to make it happen.
+For some, climate-change skepticism means refusing to believe what is asserted in the consensus view of scientists and choosing to accept what they read and hear from other sources, although none of the rest of us has knowledge and skills needed to independently evaluate the validity of alternative viewpoints.
+This skepticism does appear to be eroding, and as of now even a strong majority of citizens in the United States report to pollsters that they are convinced about the reality of global warming.
+But this amounts to only the first baby-step towards a conviction that policies and actions robust enough to bring about an end to rising GHG emissions must be supported.
+A conviction that robust action of this kind is not only desirable but necessary means that citizens must pay the full economic and social costs required to make it happen.
 And many of us, even those in countries whose elected national governments support the appropriate public policy measures, appear to be still quite far from taking that next step.

-Some say that we are running out of time during which to make any decisions to address climate change, but of course what they have to say on this point too may be wrong or misleading.
-And, to be sure, there is some possibility that, before any important deadlines have passed, the scientific consensus may change, then telling us that we need not go to the trouble of reining in our GHG emissions.
-Waiting for this possible change is nothing less than an ongoing wager on our future: We will have to bet on how likely it is that any dramatic change in the current scientific consensus on climate forcing will occur before all of us might have embarked irrevocably on a Hothouse Earth pathway.
-Our doing nothing now, or not enough to make a difference, or too late, can therefore also be framed as a wager on the future.
-Most of those alive today will have passed away before the worst of the predicted adversities may become apparent.
-Our children and grandchildren will be the ones required to reflect on how good the bet was.
+Some experts say that as of 2020 there will be very little time left during which we can make a meaningful difference in future outcomes by curbing emissions growth, but of course what they have to say on this point too may be wrong or misleading.
+And, to be sure, there is some remote possibility that, before any important deadlines or thresholds have passed, the scientific consensus may change, then telling us that we need not go to the trouble of reining in our GHG emissions at all.
+How likely is it that waiting for this possible change in scientific opinion is a wise thing to do?
+Our sitting and waiting for this eventuality is nothing less than an ongoing wager on our future: It is a bet on how likely it is that any dramatic change in the current scientific consensus on climate forcing will occur well before all of us might have embarked irrevocably on a Hothouse Earth pathway.
+Because once that happens, it then becomes possible that nothing at all we attempt to do thereafter, in curbing GHG emissions, will make any difference to future outcomes.

+Therefore, our doing nothing now, or not enough to make a difference, or too late to do so, can be framed as a wager not only on our own future but that of our children and grandchildren.
+The younger cohort of people alive today will very likely begin to experience, during their lifetimes, some of more serious impacts of climate change, Perhaps most of those alive today will have passed away before the worst of the predicted adversities will have become apparent, but before that time many of them will have realized that nothing they can any longer do will avoid them.
+Their children and grandchildren will be the ones required to reflect on how wise or unwise it was for their ancestors to bet everything they owned on the claim that it was all a preposterous hoax.